 Reference to "Pro Forma Adjusted Rent Coverage Ratio", "Term Debt" and "Term Debt to EBITDA Ratio", which are key measures of performance used by automotive dealership businesses, refer to the Pro Forma Adjusted Rent Coverage Ratio, Term Debt and Term Debt to EBITDA Ratio of the Dilawri Group on a non-consolidated combined basis.
 Pro Forma Adjusted Rent Coverage Ratio, Term Debt and Term Debt to EBITDA Ratio are not defined by Canadian accounting standards for private enterprises ("ASPE") or IFRS and do not have standardized meanings prescribed by ASPE or IFRS.
-All of the Dilawri financial measures disclosed herein have been prepared in accordance with ASPE.
-The REIT believes that such measures are important measures of economic performance and are indicative of Dilawri's ability to satisfy its obligations under the Dilawri Leases.

-"Pro Forma Adjusted Rent Coverage Ratio" is calculated by Dilawri as EBITDA (approximately \$73.6 million) for the LTM plus rent paid by the Dilawri Group for the LTM to third parties and the REIT, less rent received from third parties sub-letting (net amount of approximately \$32.7 million).
-That resultant figure is divided by rent paid by the Dilawri Group for the LTM to third parties sub-letting (net amount of approximately \$32.7 million).
-That resultant figure is divided by rent paid by the Dilawri Group for the LTM to third parties and the REIT, less rent received from third parties sub-letting (net amount of approximately \$32.7 million).
+"Pro Forma Adjusted Rent Coverage Ratio" is calculated by Dilawri as EBITDA (approximately \$71.1 million) for the LTM plus rent paid by the Dilawri Group for the LTM to third parties and the REIT, less rent received from third parties (net amount of approximately \$34.5 million).
+The resultant figure is divided by rent paid by the Dilawri Group for the LTM to third parties and the REIT, less rent received from third parties (net amount of approximately \$34.5 million).

-"Term Debt" is calculated by Dilawri as the Dilawri Group's total debt reflected in its non-consolidated combined financial statements as at March 31, 2016 prepared in accordance with the recognition, measurement and disclosure principles of ASPE.
+"Term Debt" is calculated by Dilawri as the Dilawri Group's total debt reflected in its non-consolidated combined financial statements as at June 30, 2016 prepared in accordance with the recognition, measurement and disclosure principles of ASPE.